I'm Honey!

 OVER THE YEARS

 Over the years we have established a loving and flowing pattern of family togetherness.
 I am at peace now.
+After years of building this bond, I can finally rest and appreciate the sense of relief that comes with it.
 I am able to commit myself to them and still maintain a loving relationship with my ultimate concierge.
 They all know it.

 That is why I can smile.